 She has extensive experience of dealing with all aspects of family matters and of assisting with high value and complex financial issues.

 As well as her work, Val enjoys spending time with her family, football as a supporter of both Arsenal and Southend United, reading, entertaining and dining out.

 Gareth qualified as a Solicitor in 2012 and has many years of civil litigation experience, having previously worked in the City of London advising major insurers on a range of issues including road traffic accidents, industrial accidents and the defence of fraudulent claims.
-He has experience of handling serious and complex injury matters including spinal, traumatic brain injury and amputations.
+He has experience of handling serious and complex claims as well as acting for individuals and businesses alike.

-More recently Gareth has transferred these skills into providing a detailed and thorough service for both private clients and small businesses in property, contract and debt recovery disputes.
-Where agreement or mediation is not possible, his robust approach to litigation can secure the right outcome.
+Gareth provides a detailed and thorough service for private and business clients in a wide range of disputes.
+He always seeks innovative and cost effective solutions for clients whenever possible, but where agreement or mediation is not possible his robust approach to litigation can secure the right outcome.

-Gareth has three young children, and when not enjoying time with family he spends time on outdoor pursuits such as running, hiking and clay pigeon shooting.
+Gareth has four young children, and when not enjoying time with family he spends time on outdoor pursuits such as running, hiking and clay pigeon shooting.

 Peter qualified as a solicitor in 1969 and had been with the firm throughout his professional life, becoming a partner in 1971 and senior partner in 1994.
 Peter retired from Partnership in 2015 to become a consultant, and is pleased to take on new work and still has a significant caseload.